London Attractions – National Theatre – London

 Macbeth National Theatre

-One of the most popular performances held here was the Shakespeare classic of ‘Macbeth’ that was highly acclaimed.
-It was broadcasted live to cinemas by the national theatre live.
-From September 2018 The Macbeth production embarked on a tour around the United Kingdom and Ireland.
-The theatre also put on a variety of events and workshops surrounding Macbeth that where also a hit with people.
+One of the most popular performances was the Shakespeare classic ‘Macbeth’, which was highly acclaimed.
+It was broadcast live to cinemas by the National Theatre.
+In September 2018, The Macbeth production embarked on a tour around the United Kingdom and Ireland.
+The theatre also put on a variety of events and workshops surrounding Macbeth, which were also a hit with people.

 National Theatre Opening Times

-The national theatre is up throughout the year from Mondays to Saturday at 9.30am until 11pm. (* Except for Bank Holidays) Make sure to check their website for more details.
-The theatre is located on the south bank not far from Covent Gardens, the West End and Waterloo.
-The actual address of the theatre is: National Theatre, Upper Ground, South Bank, London SE1 9PX
+The national theatre is open throughout the year from Mondays to Saturdays from 9.30 am until 11 pm. (* Except for Bank Holidays) Make sure to check their website for more details.
+The theatre is located on the south bank of Covent Gardens, the West End and Waterloo.
+The actual address of the theatre is National Theatre, Upper Ground, South Bank, London SE1 9PX.

 Have you ever been to the National Theatre?
-Seen a memorable performance?
+Have you seen a memorable performance?
 Then we would love to hear your experiences 🙂

 Leave a comment